mackdoyle/mackdoyle.github.io/_posts/2013-12-27-html-canvas-getimagedata.markdown

 For my Sassy Annotations mixin, I wanted to color them the inverse of the image they sat upon.
 To accomplish this I would need to find a way to access the pixel data of the image, get the average color value and set the annotations to the inverse of that value.

-I knew to start looking at the HTML5 Canvas for the solution but I had a chance to play with it.
+I knew to start looking at the HTML5 Canvas for the solution but hadn't had a chance to play with it.
 So here is what I came up with.
 It demonstrates how to use the getImageData() method for obtaining image information as well as how to deal with support for remotely hosted images using CORS.

 	{% highlight javascript %}